 Best Nearby Restaurants & Bars

-- Ambrosia Bar – Under renovation during 2019.
-Dingy bar, but more inviting café with hearty portions at cheap prices.
+- Ambrosia Bar – Dingy bar, but more inviting café with hearty portions at cheap prices.
 Just opposite the hotel.

 - The Sonnet – This hotel on the corner offers Aura (garden views and dinner buffets, open 24/7) and Unwine (classy bar, with lengthy list of cocktails and imported spirits).
 (150m).

 - Food Court – Impressive range of options, including Domino’s pizza.
 In the City Centre mall, 500m down the main road.

 - Café Coffee Day – One in a popular chain of cafés across India for drinks and light meals.
 Outdoor seating.
 Also at the mall.

 - Afraa Deli – Very appealing café next to Starbucks at the mall.
 Seating outside, serving a range of pastries and sandwiches rarely seen elsewhere.
 (600m).

-- The must-see Indian Museum is the country’s largest and oldest.
+- Indian Museum – This must-see museum is the country’s largest and oldest.
 It houses a world-class collection of ancient artifacts from India and beyond, and Raj-era relics, housed in an occasionally frustrating manner.
 Open from 10 am to 6.30 pm on weekdays and until 8 pm on weekends.
 (11 km).

 - Victoria Memorial – Kolkata’s most popular attraction, this opulent British-era white marble replica of the original Victoria Memorial in London was built to commemorate Queen Victoria’s 25-year rule of India.
 In addition to lush gardens, statues, and sculptures, there are sound and light shows from March to June (7:45 pm).
 Open daily from 11 am to 4pm.
 (16 km).

 De Sovrani – The Hotel